cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 The servers is consist of two EC2 instances, one DB and one Redis instance, to operate the CryptoLab backend servers.
 We would also run two EC2 instances for Polkadot/Kusama node so that on-chain data could be retrieved faster.

-### How does this proposal change the current logic in Kusama?

-(template 沒有這一題，我們也沒改變什麼原生的東西，拿掉？)

 ### Who does this solution help?

 We want to make staking simple so that DOT/KSM holders could choose to stake directly on chain instead of using wrapped solutions such as from centralized exchanges.
 Also, by providing an easy-to-understand view of validators, we want to ease the situation that most funds are gathered on a few validators to make the network more decentralized.
 Last but not least, we want to increase the chance for independent validators to be nominated.